hydra3333/Pi4NAS64/README.md

 # UNDER CONSTRUCTION

 # Pi4NAS
-## a Raspberry Pi4 NAS
-## for use by "Google ChromeCast for Google TV" devices
+### a Raspberry Pi4 NAS for use by "Google ChromeCast for Google TV" devices

 ## Description <TL;DR>

-Configure a Raspberry Pi4 with attached USB3 disks to create an NAS on our local LAN with
+Configure a Raspberry Pi4 with attached USB3 disks to create an NAS on our local home LAN with
 - "open" rw NFS file shares
 - "open" rw SAMBA file shares
 - "open" rw ftp server
 - a DLNA server
-- `hd-idle`, to spin down disks when not used
+- the `hd-idle` app to spin down disks when not used

-It will be good for use by the newly released "Google ChromeCast for Google TV" devices with apps `Kodi` and `VLC` as at 2020.11.07.
+It will be good for use by the newly released "Google ChromeCast for Google TV" devices with apps `Kodi` and `VLC`
+(as at 2020.11.07)

 ---